 If the mobile version of your site is equivalent to the desktop version of your website with content that has been optimized for viewing on any device (AMP plays a huge role in this!), then you shouldn’t see any significant impact of mobile first indexing on your site.
 Why?
 Because the mobile version of your site is effectively the same as the desktop version of your site.

 If the two versions of your site are drastically different or if you don’t have a mobile version to your site yet (shame on you!), then it’s time for a site redesign and the implementation of AMP.

 Confused on AMP Vs Mobile-Friendly?

-If you’re still confused on the difference between AMP and mobile-friendly tags or if you just want someone to come in and take care of optimizing your site pages for you or redesign your non-mobile-friendly site, I can help.
-Pick up the phone and dial 727-475-6460 to claim your free consultation today to see how quickly I can get your site on the right track!
+If you’re still confused on the difference between AMP and mobile-friendly tags or if you just want someone to come in and take care of optimizing your site pages for you or redesign your non-mobile-friendly site, we can help.
+Pick up the phone and dial 727-475-6460 to claim your free consultation today to see how quickly we can get your site on the right track!

 - How to Create Bing Ads Account for Marketing Your Business

 - Accelerated Mobile Pages (AMP) vs Mobile-Friendly – What’s the difference?
 (Updated)